JakariaSami/Neural-Network-on-Mnist-dataset/README.md

-This Jupyter Notebook implements a simple neural network classifier for the MNIST dataset.
+This Jupyter Notebook implements a simple neural network classifier for the MNIST dataset with *86%* accuracy.
 The MNIST dataset contains images of handwritten digits (0-9) and is commonly used for training various image processing systems.

 ## Dataset